maximewel/IA-course/README.md

 An A* search implementation for the taquin game

 ### Structure of the project
 * The main modules are imported from the project 1
 * The AI class is changed to implement the A* search

+### Main changes
+* Utilisation of a dictionary for history and the heapQ (priority queue) algorithm library for the fronteer, in order to optimize the search

+## TP1 : Astar
 * the data folder contain a set of data to make the searches on

-## TP1 : Astar

 ### Work done
 * Todo